WRLDInc/wrld-evals/README.md

 # Evals
+Going to be custom evals for GPT-4 for smart home automation and other things.

 Evals is a framework for evaluating LLMs (large language models) or systems built using LLMs as components.
 It also includes an open-source registry of challenging evals.